The Centre for Worship Studies (CWS) offers a variety of workshops, seminars, and worship-related courses for credit or non-credit.

 This project will create a much-needed opportunity for discussion, examination, and learning how a church can help children to grow in faith through worship.
 We have observed a need to gather lay leaders and pastors together in order to better serve the children that are in our church.
 Under the theme of Growing in Faith through Worship (GFW), a series of workshops and seminars are planned.

 These seminars will equip pastors and lay worship leaders in planning and leading worship services that minister to congregation members of all ages through the learning and observance of the Church Year.
-We will work closely with at least three local churches from a variety of denominations and ethnic backgrounds to be our pilot churches.

 Primary goals of the project: